Do you want to improve your written English?

 And you can do that in terms of selling the car, selling your home, a visit to a hotel, visit to the zoo, whatever activities that you have get people to be really really descriptive.

-One of the the real problems with people who have or consider themselves to have poor written English skills is that they repeat the same word over and over again.
+One of the real problems with people who have or consider themselves to have poor written English skills is that they repeat the same word over and over again.
 And that can be apart from annoying, it shows in an examination that they have a poor vocabulary, they don’t have an expansive vocabulary.
 And this is something else that we have to work on and improve with doing some written exercises.

 You take a word and you try and find two or three other synonyms that have the same meaning that you can use.
-So you try and find other verbs the same meaning of the nouns or the adjectives and so on.
+So you try and find other verbs with the same meaning of the nouns or the adjectives and so on.
 Okay.